Join ConQuest 2025 | ComplianceQuest User Conference | April 8–10, Clearwater Beach, FL

 Today, leaders and decision-makers in the medical device sector are looking for greater collaboration between their engineering teams and quality/regulatory affairs leaders.
 Therefore, forward-looking medical device companies are looking to implement a cloud-based Product Design Management Solution that truly makes life easier for various stakeholders involved.

 Specifically, they are looking to get products out to the market quicker and with greater quality performance.
-To do this right, they need a cloud-based Product Design Management solution that keeps quality and engineering teams in sync.
+To do this right, they need a cloud-based Product Design Management Solution that keeps quality and engineering teams in sync.
 One key part of the overall product design process is design controls.
-In this page, we focus on one specific aspect of design controls, which is Design History File (DHF) management.
+In this page, we focus on one specific aspect of design controls, which is Design History File management.

-According to FDA 21 CFR 820.30(j), a Design History File (DHF) is a compilation of records that carries the design history of a finished medical device.
+According to FDA 21 CFR 820.30(j), a Design History File is a compilation of records that carries the design history of a finished medical device.
 This includes all the necessary records to demonstrate that the device design was developed as per the approved design plan and requirements.
 DHF is also an important component of medical device design review.
 The design review results, including identification of the design, date of review, and the details of the individuals conducting the design review, are documented in the DHF.

 DHF Management is a critical part of the design control lifecycle.
-Using a next-generation, cloud-based product design management solution, with a world-class Design Controls Solution including DHF management is extremely important.
+Using a next-generation, cloud-based product design management solution, with a world-class Design Controls Solution, including DHF management, is extremely important.

 In the manufacturing sector, various management principles emphasize the importance of achieving high quality across the entire value chain.
 These…